Office of Public and Intergovernmental Affairs

-The Verification of Military Experience and Training (VMET) Document, DD Form 2586, helps Servicemembers verify previous experience and training to potential employers, negotiate credits at schools, and obtain certificates or licenses.
-VMET documents are available only through each military branch support offices and are intended for Servicemembers who have at least six months of active service.
+The VMET Document, DD Form 2586, helps Servicemembers verify previous experience and training to potential employers, negotiate credits at schools, and obtain certificates or licenses.
+VMET documents are available only through each military branch’s support office and are intended for Servicemembers who have at least six months of active service.
 Servicemembers should obtain VMET documents from their Transition Support Office within 12 months of separation or 24 months of retirement.

-To find locations and phone numbers of all Transition Assistance Offices as well as mini-courses on conducting successful job-search campaigns, writing resumes, using the internet to find a job, and links to job search and recruiting Websites, visit the DoD Transportal at www.Veteranprograms.com/index.html
+To find locations and phone numbers of all Transition Assistance Offices as well as mini-courses on conducting successful job-search campaigns, writing resumes, using the internet to find a job, and links to job search and recruiting Websites, visit the DoD Transportal at www.veteranprograms.com/

 Servicemembers are eligible even if they are only considering whether or not they will continue as members of the armed forces.
 Veterans are eligible if not more than one year has elapsed since the date they were last discharged or released from active duty.